AndrewTapp/solaredgeoptimizers/custom_components/solaredgeoptimizers/docs/internationalization.md

 1. Copy `translations/en.json` to `translations/<code>.json` (e.g. `cs.json` for Czech).
 2. Translate all string values.
 Keep the same JSON structure and keys.
 3. Ensure every key present in `en.json` exists in the new file in all four sections: **config**, **options**, **entity**, and **device**.
 The **options** section is required for the Reconfigure (Configure) dialog to show translated labels and description.
-4. Run the project’s checks (e.g. Hassfest) to validate translation files.
+4. Run the project's checks (e.g. Hassfest) to validate translation files.

 ## Validation